sherrii-Xia/Project_Java/README.md

 - As a user, I want to select the food I want, and save it.
 - As a user, I want to delete the dish I don't want.
 - As a user, I want to restart my order whenever I like
 - As a user, I want to know the total amount of money the food I picked would cost.
-- As a user, I want to customize the food (change flavor, adjust protion of ingredients)
-- As a user, I want to save my current order whem quiting the app
+- As a user, I want to save my current order when quiting the app
 - As a user, I want to load my previous order from a file